pmenage/volunteering-app/README.md

 ##Notes

 The values of the form are ready to be stored, as it can be seen in the console.
+If they are invalid, an error message is shown in the console.
 All the pictures and videos are free for commercial use.
+This site works on the latest versions of Chrome, Firefox, Internet Explorer, and Microsoft Edge.